cardavid11/Learn-Machine-Learning-From-Scratch/1- Supervised-Learning/Linear-Regression/Linear-Regression.md

 #### Model Fit

 Model fit is assessed by examining how well the Linear Regression model explains the variation in the dependent variable (\( Y \)).
 This is often measured using metrics like the coefficient of determination (\( R^2 \)), which quantifies the proportion of variance in \( Y \) explained by the model.
+[Learn more about "How Well the Linear Regression Model Explains Variation in Y"](More%20About/Understanding-Model-Fit-in-Linear-Regression.md)

 Understanding the architecture of Linear Regression models, including their equations and components, is fundamental for model development and interpretation.
 In the next sections, we'll explore the training process, hyperparameter tuning, and model evaluation.

 ## Model Training and Hyperparameter Tuning

+In this section, we explore the process of training a Linear Regression model, fine-tuning its hyperparameters, and optimizing its performance.

+### Training a Linear Regression Model

+#### Data Splitting

+Before training a Linear Regression model, it's crucial to split the dataset into training and testing sets.
+This separation allows us to assess the model's generalization to unseen data.
+Common splitting ratios include 70/30 or 80/20, with the larger portion reserved for training.
+[Learn more about "Why 80/20"](More%20About/80_20.md)

+#### Model Fitting

+The core of training a Linear Regression model involves fitting it to the training data.
+The model estimates the coefficients (e.g., intercept and slopes) that define the best-fitting line or hyperplane to minimize the sum of squared residuals.

+### Hyperparameter Tuning

+#### Learning Rate

+For gradient-based optimization methods like gradient descent, choosing an appropriate learning rate is critical.
+A learning rate that is too high may result in overshooting the optimal solution, while a too-low learning rate may lead to slow convergence.

+#### Regularization

+Linear Regression can benefit from regularization techniques like Ridge (L2) and Lasso (L1) regularization.
+These methods introduce regularization parameters that help control model complexity and prevent overfitting.

+#### Feature Scaling

+Scaling features can impact model training.
+Common techniques include standardization (mean=0, standard deviation=1) or normalization (scaling features to a fixed range).
+Scaling ensures that features contribute to the model equally.

+#### Cross-Validation

+Cross-validation is essential for assessing a model's performance and generalization ability.
+Techniques like k-fold cross-validation help estimate the model's performance on different subsets of the data.

+### Hyperparameter Optimization

+Optimizing hyperparameters involves systematically searching for the best combination of hyperparameter values to improve model performance.
+Techniques like grid search or random search can be employed to find the optimal set of hyperparameters.

+### Model Evaluation

+After training and hyperparameter tuning, it's essential to evaluate the model's performance on the testing dataset.
+Metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R^2) are commonly used to assess the model's predictive accuracy.

+In the next section, we delve into model evaluation in more detail, exploring common evaluation metrics and techniques for interpreting Linear Regression results.

 ## Model Evaluation and Metrics